-Register Now for the Number 1 Walking Tour in Buenos Aires!
+Register Now for the Most Exclusive Group Walking Tour of Buenos Aires!

 Better than free!

 This is more than just another “free” walking tour.
 For a start, we limit group size to a dozen adults maximum, to ensure an intimate and quality experience for all involved (the average group size is 7 people).
 We don’t pretend to be free, as we think that is a misleading marketing practice.
 But you can pay whatever value you feel the tour was to you, however small or large.